idiv-biodiversity/git-cheat-sheet/git-cheat-sheet.md

 ## branches

-The default branch is called **master**.
-The **master** branch contains the current version of the project.
+The default branch is called **main**.
+The **main** branch contains the current version of the project.
 Other branches are used e.g. to develop a feature or to resolve an issue.
-The goal is to do this without influencing the development in **master**.
+The goal is to do this without influencing the development in **main**.

 ```bash
 # show your local branches